 Disease: Yellowing leaves can also be a sign of disease, such as bacterial leaf spot or fungal infections.
 These diseases can be caused by overwatering, poor air circulation, or high humidity levels.
 If you suspect your Alocasia has a disease, it's best to isolate the plant and treat with a fungicide or other appropriate treatment.

-Natural aging: Finally, it's important to note that some yellowing of leaves is a natural part of the plant's growth cycle.
+Natural aging: It's important to note that some yellowing of leaves is a natural part of the plant's growth cycle.
 As older leaves die off, they may turn yellow and fall off the plant.
 This is normal, and shouldn't be a cause for concern unless it's happening to a large number of leaves at once.

 To diagnose the cause of yellowing leaves on your Alocasia, it's important to consider factors such as watering habits, pests, and disease.
 Once you've identified the cause, you can take steps to treat the issue and prevent further damage to the plant.